Stripped (Christina Aguilera album): Recording and production

+In December 2000, Aguilera announced that she would begin recording material for her fourth studio album in February 2001.
+Aguilera had initially planned for the album to be released in the spring or summer of 2001, but in July, she said she intended to release it that fall.
+According to producer Steve Morales, RCA Records offered Aguilera an advance of US$5 million that year to complete the record sooner, which she rejected.
+In September, a representative for Aguilera said that the album would not be released until 2002.

-In late 2001, Aguilera started recording material for her fourth studio album.
-The recording sessions took place in studios around California and New York City, including Electric Lady Studios and The Hit Factory in New York City, The Enterprise Studios in Burbank, and Conway Recording Studios, Record Plant and NRG Recording Studios in Los Angeles.
-According to Aguilera, the recording sessions were much longer than she thought they would be.
-She further explained that many issues arose during that time, including her first breakup with her first boyfriend Jorge Santos.
-Aguilera also believed that the lyrics of Stripped were so personal, and her vocals "represent a rawer, more bare-bones approach as well, with less of the ostentatious riffing that has miffed critics in the past".
+In January 2002, a rep for RCA Records said the album would be released that June.
+By June, the record had been set for a tentative September 17 release; in August, it was ultimately postponed to its final release of late October.
+Aguilera later remarked that recording sessions had taken much longer than she first anticipated.
+She explained that many issues arose during that time, including her first breakup with her first boyfriend Jorge Santos.
+Aguilera believed that the lyrics of Stripped were so personal, and her vocals "represent a rawer, more bare-bones approach as well, with less of the ostentatious riffing that has miffed critics in the past".
 She stated, "I did the vocal gymnastics thing because it was fun.
 That's why I like blues, too, because you can experiment more with that side of your voice.
 But I thought the lyrics on this record are so personal, deep and good that I wanted to make them stand out more than what I could do with my voice technically".
+The recording sessions took place in studios around California and New York City, including Electric Lady Studios and The Hit Factory in New York City, The Enterprise Studios in Burbank, and Conway Recording Studios, Record Plant and NRG Recording Studios in Los Angeles.

 On Stripped, Aguilera enlisted a wide range of songwriters and producers, including Alicia Keys, Scott Storch, and Linda Perry.
 Perry was one of the biggest influences to Aguilera during the making of the album.
 The singer stated, "She taught me that imperfections are good and should be kept because it comes from the heart.
 It makes things more believable and it's brave to share them with the world."
 Keys joined on the track "Impossible", which was recorded at Electric Lady Studios in New York City.
 Another notable producer is Storch; he wrote and produced a total of seven songs from Stripped, including two singles.
 He stated that during the making of Stripped, Aguilera was one of his friends that he cared most.
 However, Storch did not produce her fifth studio album Back to Basics (2006), which started a feud between the two artists, which was stated by Aguilera in one of the track from Back to Basics, "F.U.S.S.
 (Interlude)".